martinpbarber/aws-multi-account/README.md

 This repository describes the high-level concepts that I use to manage my AWS accounts.
 The concepts are based on AWS guidelines and my own opinions about account separation and use.

-While I use this repository mainly to organize my thoughts, it also contains links to other repositories that with the real implementations I use to manage my accounts.
+While I use this repository mainly to organize my thoughts, it also contains links to other repositories that contain implementations I use to manage my accounts.
 Hopefully there's something here that's helpful to someone.
 Comments are always welcome.

 There are a few design tenets I use to drive my AWS account management strategy.